 Meet our doctors:

-Dr. Samuel Choi has been practicing optometry for over ten years.
+Dr. Samuel Choi has been practicing optometry since 2008.
 After receiving his doctorate in Optometry from the SUNY College of Optometry, he trained further at the Northport VA Medical Center and Capital Eye Consultants in Fairfax, VA.
 He has supervised and trained volunteers for several eye care mission trips to Mexico and Guatemala.
 Dr. Choi’s previous practice was consistently voted as one of the top optometry practices in Queens.
 A member of the American Optometric Association, New York State Optometric Association, and the Optometric Society of the City of New York, Dr. Choi can perform eye exams in English, Spanish and Korean.

 Dr. Andrea Park is a New York State licensed optometrist providing comprehensive eye care at Kips Bay Optical.
 Dr. Park received her Doctorate of Optometry from the State University of New York College of Optometry.
 She received her bachelor’s degree in biology from the University of Calgary in Canada.
 She is highly skilled in primary care optometry and ocular disease management, with an emphasis on contact lenses.
 She completed a 3-month intensive rotation in a specialty contact lens clinic where she received additional training on diagnosing and fitting patients with keratoconus and irregular corneas.
 She is a member of the American Optometric Association and the New York State Optometric Association.
 She is fluent in English and Korean.
 Outside of her practice, Dr. Park enjoys traveling and volunteering at various animal shelters in NYC.